computer-science-with-applications/book/src/data_structures/dictionaries/index.rst

        return rv

-Here's a sample run of this function:
+Here's a sample run of this function using the sample contributions list defined earlier:

 .. python-run::